 The Company uses "operating income (loss)" as a measure to evaluate the underlying fundamentals of its operations and believes it to be a useful measure of its corporate performance.
-"Operating income (loss)" as used herein differs from "net (loss) income (lattributable) available to common shareholders;" which the Company believes is the most directly comparable GAAP measure, by the exclusion of net realized gains and losses on investments and net unrealized gains and losses on credit derivatives issued by entities included in investments in other ventures, under equity method and the cumulative effect of a change in accounting principle - goodwill.
+"Operating income (loss)" as used herein differs from "net (loss) income (attributable) available to common shareholders", which the Company believes is the most directly comparable GAAP measure, by the exclusion of net realized gains and losses on investments and net unrealized gains and losses on credit derivatives issued by entities included in investments in other ventures, under equity method and the cumulative effect of a change in accounting principle - goodwill.
 In the presentation below, the only adjustments in respect of unrealized gains and losses on credit derivatives reflect unrealized mark-to-market losses on credit derivatives and other credit-related products issued by ChannelRe Holdings Ltd. ("ChannelRe"), a financial guarantee reinsurer whose investment is accounted for by the Company under the equity method.
 The Company believes that the prevailing convention among financial guarantee insurers, reinsurers and other market participants, such as ChannelRe, is to exclude from "operating income (loss)" such unrealized gains and losses attributable to credit derivatives and other credit-related products.
 The Company's management believes that "operating income (loss)" is useful to investors because it more accurately measures and predicts the Company's results of operations by removing the variability arising from the fluctuations in the Company's investment portfolio and credit derivatives issued by entities included in investments in other ventures, under equity method, which are not considered by management to be relevant indicators of business operations.
-The Company also uses "operating income (loss)" to calculate "operating income (loss) per common share - diluted" no operating error on average common equity".
-The following is a reconciliation of 1) net (loss) income (attributable) available to common sharehold
+The Company also uses "operating income (loss)" to calculate "operating income (loss) per common share - diluted" and "operating return on average common equity".
+The following is a reconciliation of 1) net (loss) income (attributable) available to common shareholders to operating income (loss) available (attributable) to common shareholders; 2) net (loss) income (attributable) available to common shareholders per common share - diluted to operating income (loss) available (attributable) to common shareholders per common share - diluted; and 3) return on average common equity to operating return on average common equity: